axibase/atsd-use-cases/research/uk-aviation/README.md

 1. Pie charts in ChartLab support several visualization modes, for example: `mode = ring`.
 1. Change the title to **UK International Terminal Passenger Traffic: Top 15 Airports June 2016**.
 1. Press **Run**.

-Your new figure should look like the image below.

 ![Figure 18](./images/Figure18.png)